Chipotle Says 'Most' of Its Restaurants Were Infected With Credit Card Stealing Malware

 E. coli malware (Score:2)

 Good thing I can't stand Chipotle.
-(Score:2)
+(Score:3)

 I can avoid diarrhea AND credit card fraud!